chetanya1998/Web_Analytics/README.md

-# Re-generating README_one_pager.md after code reset

-readme_one_pager = """
-# 🧠 Web Traffic Classification – ML & Bot Detection
+# 🧠 Web Traffic Classification using ML Human Clicks vs  Bot Clicks Detection

 This project simulates, logs, processes, and classifies web traffic into **bot** and **human** using machine learning.
 It mimics how tools like AdScore detect spam, fraud, and real users.